wtetsu/gaze/README.md

 ## Use cases:

-👁️Gaze runs a script, **right after** you save it (e.g. Python, Ruby),

-You can also use Gaze for these purposes:

-- 👁️Gaze runs tests, **right after** you save a Ruby script
-- 👁️Gaze runs linter, **right after** you save a JavaScript file
+- 👁️Runs a script right after any .py file is modified
+- 👁️Runs tests right after any .rb file is modified
+- 👁️Runs linter right after any .js is modified
-- 👁️Gaze runs "docker build .", **right after** you save Dockerfile
+- 👁️Runs `docker build .` right after you save Dockerfile
-- 👁️And so forth...
+- And so forth...

 ---